GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/Readme.txt

-data_source (at least 2 records for OHDATA and OHSTAT) migration_log (should contain records for migration log up to deployed version) org (1 record) preferences (1 record) sqlite_sequence (make sure sequence numbers match current records, especially if records where deleted) user (1 record for "admin" user)
+data_source (at least 2 records for OHDATA and OHSTAT) migration_log (should contain records for migration log up to deployed version) org (1 record) org_user (1 record) preferences (1 record) sqlite_sequence (make sure sequence numbers match current records, especially if records where deleted) user (1 record for "admin" user)

-All other tables should be empty, including org_user and dashboard_version.
+All other tables should be empty, including dashboard_version.